 Having missed all of training camp in Irvine with a hamstring injury and returned to practice this week, Allen saw the field Saturday and started for his action of the preseason.
 He finished with eight catches for 53 yards, with his first reception of the night going for a gain of 15.

 3) Defense gets in on the scoring.

-Linebacker Jake Hummel intercepted a Brian Hoyer pass and returned it 21 yards for a touchdown midway through the second quarter to tie the game 10-10.
+Linebacker Jacob Hummel intercepted a Brian Hoyer pass and returned it 21 yards for a touchdown midway through the second quarter to tie the game 10-10.

 4) Rams defense get a series against multiple Raiders offensive starters.

 Las Vegas started Jimmy Garoppolo at quarterback and wide receiver Davante Adams also saw a couple snaps on the opening drive before the Raiders reverted to a lineup that consisted mostly of their reserves.